Kellogg College, Oxford: The Hub

 The Hub opened on 2 May 2017 and was shortlisted for an RIBA (Royal Institute of British Architects) South Regional Award.
 It is the first Passivhaus-certified project at the University of Oxford.
 The Hub Café is cashless, requiring all payments to be made by card.

 Geoffrey Thomas House

 Geoffrey Thomas House is located at 60 Banbury Road and is named after the first college president Geoffrey Thomas.
 The building was designed by William Wilkinson and constructed in 1865–1866.
 A rear extension was constructed in 1902.

 Geoffrey Thomas House houses the college library on the ground and first floor.
 Facilities include six reading-rooms, all with wireless connectivity and three with power points for the desk-based use of laptops, and a computer room with printing/copying facilities.

 Seminar rooms

-The Mawby Room is located between 60–62 Banbury Road, and was named after Russell Mawby.
+The Mawby Room is located between 60 and 62 Banbury Road, and was named after Russell Mawby.
 It is located to the immediate left of the main reception area, and provides movable furniture, a lectern and a projector.